neil7057/pjl_host_system/README.md

 * There is a list of all products and this is searchable by keyword within title or description
 * Products can be refined by category and sub-category
 * Visitors can create an account and save their information for speedier future checkout
-* Clicking on a product on the product page opesn the product details page where items can be ordered
+* Clicking on a product on the product page opens the product_details page where items can be ordered
 * The shopping bag is accessed from the shopping cart sign at the top of each page, which has a running total
 * Visitors and shoppers can update quantities and remove items from the shopping bag
 * Clicking on the product in the shopping bag links to the full product details page
 * Online payments are processed via Stripe
-* Registered users can view order history and any reviews they've submitted - on the profile page
+* On the profile page, Registered users can view order history and any reviews they've submitted
 * Email communication is via Gmail
 * Users can add and update their own reviews of products
 * Reviews are held invisible until authorised by an Admin
+* Product reviews are calculated as an average of approved reviews and displayed as golden cookies
 * Anyone can message site staff/admin
 * There is an ICO compliant Privacy Policy